kedacore/keda-docs/content/docs/2.5/scalers/redis-lists.md

 ### Authentication Parameters

-You can authenticate by using a password.
+You can authenticate by using a username (optional) and password.

 **Connection Authentication:**